Davidvandijcke/davidvandijcke.github.io/_pages/about.md

 Welcome to my webpage.

-I am a DPhil (PRS) in Economics at the University of Oxford.
+I am PhD student in Economics at the University of Michigan - Ann Arbor.
+I am also a Visiting Academic at the Bank of England and an Honorary Fellow of the Belgian American Educational Foundation.

 Conceptually, I am interested in how different kinds of firms interact with different kinds of workers, and how this affects macroeconomic dynamics and outcomes.
-Methodologically, I am enthusiastic about the potential of large-scale micro data to shed light on questions about the economy and society at large.
+Methodologically, I am enthusiastic about the potential of granular micro data to shed light on questions about the economy and society at large.
 I believe in open science and open source.
 Feel free to bother me with data and code questions and requests.

 My [research](https://davidvandijcke.github.io/research) fields are: macroeconomics, industrial organization, labor economics.